bejean/tika-wrapper/README.md

 Roadmap
 -------

-* Use Snacktory java library in order to aextract the main text of html pages
+* Use my forked of Snacktory java library in order to extract the main text of html pages - https://github.com/bejean/snacktory

 Build
 -----

+In order to build the jar file and get all dependencies in target dir.

 <pre>
 mvn clean
 mvn install -Dmaven.test.skip=true
+mvn dependency:copy-dependencies
 </pre>

 Dependencies